 I always visit the Aventine Hill when I am in Rome, if only because of the marvellous view of the city, and especially of Trastevere, from the Giardino degli Aranci.
 The immense fifth church of Santa Sabina is next to this orange garden, and this is an attraction I keep coming back to as well.
 Just a little bit further up the hill is another interesting church, that of Santi Bonifacio e Alessio.
 For some reason, I had always ignored this church.
 Sure, I had walked by several times.
 A few years ago, someone on his way to a wedding in this church even asked me for directions.
 Since my Italian was exceptionally bad at that time, all I could do was point.
 So I definitely knew the church was there and it was about time I paid a visit to it.
 That time came on a lovely Sunday afternoon in January of this year.

 The church of Santi Bonifacio e Alessio may be as old as its neighbour, the Santa Sabina, but its early history is not well documented.
 The church is dedicated to two saints, Bonifatius of Tarsus and Alexis of Rome, who seemingly have nothing to do with each other.
 The only thing they have in common is the fact that their historicity is dubious, and that is putting it very mildly.
 Initially, the church was only dedicated to Saint Bonifatius.
 A popular legend claims that he was a slave in the household of a rich Roman matron known as Aglaida or Aglae.
 The two engaged in rather un-Christian debauchery and may have had a sexual relationship.
 They later repented, and Bonifatius went off to the eastern part of the Roman Empire to collect the relics of martyrs and bring them back to Rome.
-However, he was martyred himself in the early fourth century and Aglaida brought back his body to her house on the Aventine, where she enshrined his relics in a church built on or near the spot where she lived.
+However, he was martyred himself in the early fourth century and Aglaida brought back his body from Tarsus to her house on the Aventine, where she enshrined his relics in a church built on or near the spot where she lived.

 It is a good story, but certainly a fabrication.
 The name Bonifatius was nevertheless popular in Rome.
 It was given to subsequent Popes for almost a thousand years – between 418 and 1404 there were nine Popes named Bonifatius – and a Saxon from England named Winfrid was renamed Bonifatius by Pope Gregorius II (715-731) and became the Apostle of the Germans.
 The church dedicated to Bonifatius of Tarsus seems to have thrived especially in the late tenth century.
 In 977, Pope Benedictus VII (974-983) gave the church and adjacent monastery to an elderly refugee from the East, the former metropolitan Sergius of Damascus.
 What exactly caused Sergius and his followers to flee from Syria is unknown.
 Then, like now, the Middle East was in turmoil.
 Eastern Roman (‘Byzantine’) emperors such as Nikephoros II Phokas (963-969) and his successor John I Tzimiskes (969-976) had gone on the offensive against the Muslims of the Abbasid Caliphate and their allies.
 Arabs were fighting Turks, Sunnis were fighting Shias, local rulers were fighting each other.
 Sergius of Damascus may have been fleeing persecutions by Muslims or other Christians, or he may have just been fleeing the violence in the region.
 In any case, he and his entourage were given a warm welcome in Rome.